denten-books/plain-text/0-introduction.md

 restriction is lifted.
 The cost of housing titles that do not sell well plummets.
-Consequently, under the new model, many more sales can happen in the "long tail" of the archive: in the dark and musty isles that were previously difficult to access, without the aid of expert guides.
-The role of these guides was, therefore, to "separate the wheat from the chaff," that is precisely to place value on works "superior" and "long lasting," those that deserve to remain in print, in the accessible canon, in the "short head" of the archive.
+Consequently, under the new model, many more sales can happen in the "long tail" of the archive: in the dark and musty isles that were previously difficult to access without the aid of expert guides.
+The role of these guides was, therefore, to "separate the wheat from the chaff," that is precisely to place value on works "superior" and "long lasting," from those that deserve to go out print in "long tail" of the archive.

-The ubiquitous availability of the deep archive, enabled by the network, storage, and search capabilities of computational devices, creates a condition of abundance.
+The ubiquitous availability of the deep archive, enabled by the network, storage, and search capabilities of computational devices, creates a condition of democratic abundance.
 For Anderson, it heralds a "new economic model for the media and entertainment industries," one in which more activity happens in the "long tail" than in the "short head."
-Another way to put it  would be to say that technology brings with it a true democratization of the canon, a topic that Anderson's essay only begins to address.
-We could also say that the cluster of networking, storage, and search technologies brings with it a multiplicity of canons, or perhaps, the condition under which "the canon" paradoxically includes the totality of all things ever produced.
+Another way to put it would be to say that technology devalues expert knowledge a kind, a topic that Anderson's essay only begins to address.
+We could also say that the cluster of networking, storage, and search technologies bring with them a multiplicity of canons, or perhaps, the condition under which "the canon" paradoxically includes the totality of all things ever produced.
 Radical disintegration, in that sense, when carried far enough, is also radical consolidation.
 At first glance, it seems that "long tail" market dynamics usher a time of unmediated access to culture and knowledge.
-Yet a more careful analysis, one that will become more clear in the progression of *Plain Text*, would see a shift in the proprietors of mediation.
-The algorithms behind Amazon's suggestion engines rely on democratic patterns of mass consumption.
+Yet a more careful analysis, one that will become more clear in the progression of the present text, would reveal a shift in the proprietors of mediation.
+The algorithms behind Amazon's suggestion engines seem to rely on "flat" and "democratic" patterns of mass consumption.
 It is important to remember however, that algorithms are not some sort of disembodied, autonomous agents.
 They do not write themselves.
-In the market of the long tail, the role of a literary critic (of the kind that writes book reviews) is now fulfilled by the programmer and (usually) his proxy, the algorithm.
+In the marketplace of the long tail, the role of a literary critic (of the kind that writes book reviews) is now fulfilled by the programmer and (usually) his proxy, the algorithm.

-The narrative of the long tail has since been [@benghozi_long_2010]

-Cite the impact on scientific knowledge here too.

-Canons, once unitary and monolithic,
+Yet, I am not willing to cede expertise in the mechanics of literary life to those who are not intrinsically steeped in the study of things like narratology, canon formation, book history, textual criticism, or authorship studies (among many other similar possible topics).
+These mechanisms remain as relevant as ever, if not more so.
+Except, they can no longer be applied to the "short head."
+Within the long tail, multiple canons live and vie for attention.
+They each project their own sense of superiority and lasting value.
+To survive the literary scholar must assert presence in conversations that cut across specific "neighborhoods" of clustered value domains, which include the Literary, writ large, as one of the many readily available communities of readership.

+### Literature within the Long Tail

-The reading of short stories, novels, poetry, and plays is at grave risk, concluded the last survey of Public Participation in the Arts conducted by the Census Bureau on the behest of the National Endowments for the Arts (NEA):
+Under the "short head" model, the reading of short stories, novels, poetry, and plays appears to be at grave risk.
+The last survey of Public Participation in the Arts conducted by the Census Bureau on the behest of the National Endowments for the Arts (NEA) concludes that:

 > For the first time in modern history, less than half of the adult population
 > now reads literature, and those trends reflect a larger decline in other